AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/chases/chase-timing.md

     *0=no fade (the chase will "snap"), 100=max fade (the chase will move continuously from cue to cue).*

--   You can assign the blue or grey handle button to be a **tap tempo** button using the [Key Profiles](../system-settings/key-profiles.md) option.
+-   You can assign either of the handle buttons to be a **tap tempo** button using the [Key Profiles](../system-settings/key-profiles.md) option.

 ### Fixture Overlap